jmcartlamy/interactive-sync-docs/docs/introduction.md

 Ask viewers to click on the overlay to get their coordinates, place button components with cooldown time to create an event, send questions with several possible answers and receive the answers from each viewer, or simply display text or images wherever you want.

-## Easy to use

-Only a registered app on [Twitch](https://dev.twitch.tv/console/apps/create) and a [WebSocket connection](/docs/getting-started/general) with our "Extension Backend Service" (EBS) are required to send "[User Interface](/docs/getting-started/create-ui)" and to receive messages.
-The extension takes care of the rest.

-Many examples and explanations are available in the documentation!

-<a className="button button--lg button--outline button--block button--primary" href="/docs/getting-started/prerequisites">Get Started</a>
+<a className="button button--lg button--outline button--block button--primary" href="/docs/getting-started/registering-your-application">Get Started</a>

 ## Components

 Want to know what Interactive Sync offers?
 See below for details of the functionalities.

 ### Views

+On each extension type, viewers can create actions by clicking on / touching the buttons.

 <Tabs
 defaultValue="video-overlay"